Go Diving with Sea Ventures in Fajardo or Humacao

 The Dive Boat & Crew

 We arrived at the marina about 8:15am for a 9am departure.
-We easily found the 42-foot Coqui Diver dive boat in the first slip at the marina.
+We easily found the 42-foot Coqui Diver dive boat at the marina.
 The crew consisted of the captain and two dive masters (Raymond and Tony).

 The captain gave the usual boat briefing about life jackets and the emergency radio.
 Tony gave a general dive briefing about donning our gear, giant stride water entry, descending and ascending.